Updated on July 5th, 2019 by Bob Ciura

 - Meet certain minimum size & liquidity requirements

-Not only is J&J a Dividend Aristocrat, it is also part of the even more exclusive list of Dividend Kings.
-The Dividend Kings total just 24 companies that have increased their dividends for 50+ consecutive years.
+Johnson & Johnson is also part of the even more exclusive list of Dividend Kings, a group of just 24 stocks that have increased their dividends for 50+ consecutive years.

 Johnson & Johnson was founded in 1886 by three brothers: Robert, James, and Edward Johnson.
-The company was incorporated the following year.
 Today, the company employs more than 125,000 people around the world.
-The stock has a market cap of $351 billion, making it a mega-cap stock, meaning it has a market capitalization above $200 billion.
+The stock has a market cap of $373 billion, making it a mega-cap stock, meaning it has a market capitalization above $200 billion.

 Its business model is spread across three categories, pharmaceuticals (~49% of sales), medical devices (~34% of sales) and consumer products (~17% of sales).
 Johnson & Johnson has a leadership position in all three segments.

-Its balanced structure provides unique benefits.
+Johnson & Johnson’s diversified business model provides multiple advantages.
 Pharmaceuticals offer the highest growth potential, but results can be volatile based on the success or failure of drug launches.
 Meanwhile, consumer healthcare products are far more stable, albeit with less growth potential.
 Still, Johnson & Johnson’s consumer franchise includes many strong brands that offer stable growth, such as Listerine, Neutrogena, Tylenol, and more.

 Source: 2019 CAGNY Presentation